steventimes/fpstreams/README.md

 **A robust, type-safe functional programming library for Python.**

-`pystream` brings the power of **Java Streams**, **Rust Results**, and **JavaScript Array methods** to Python.
+`fpstreams` brings the power of **Java Streams**, **Rust Results**, and **JavaScript Array methods** to Python.
 It provides a fluent interface for data processing, null safety, and error handling without the boilerplate, all while remaining fully typed for IDE autocompletion.

 ## Features